 Motion artifacts are a challenge for MR imaging in general and can result in degraded image quality and corrupted diagnostic information.
-Especially in non-compliant patients and children, this can pose a diagnostic problem.
+Especially in non-compliant patients and children1, this can pose a diagnostic problem.
 In MR/PET in particular, a modality that promises com-

+Using advanced MR sequence techniques (bottom row: CAIPIRINHA VIBE, SMS DWI2), acquisition time can be reduced substantially.
 Compared to the initial MR/PET protocol in the year 2011 (upper row), a reduction in measurement time by about 30% is feasible using the syngo MR E11P software version (bottom row) for an oncologic 5-bed whole-body protocol.

-Figure 4: Improved lung imaging using ultra short echo time (UTE) spiral VIBE imaging.
+Figure 4: Improved lung imaging using ultra short echo time (UTE) spiral VIBE imaging2.